nearai-cloud/nearai-cloud-server/README.md

 We use Prisma ORM to connect with these databases

 ### LiteLLM
-If need update the schema of LiteLLM, run command:
+If you need update the schema of LiteLLM, run command:
 ```shell
 make migrations/litellm/pull
 ```